-A 1977 film, Dick and Jane are two married yuppies, an aerospace engineer and a dedicated homemaker.
+Dick and Jane Harper are married yuppies, an aerospace engineer and a dedicated homemaker.
 Dick makes a handsome salary, and both of them spend it as fast as possible (one of Dick's lunches costs a thousand dollars).
 Dick knows all his colleagues are engaged in bribery, but he's honest enough not to break the law himself.
 Both Dick and Jane are quite happy.

 Dick and Jane are idiots, and they're spending far above even their extensive means.
 They've borrowed against the house and their insurance, taken all the money out of their bank account, and still have more they wish to buy.
 But aerospace engineering is in a decline, and Dick is about to be fired.
 Off to the food stamp line with them!